-- The first half of Independence Day has Goldblum's character David intercepts a signal that the alien cruisers are preparing to attack all major cities at once at a specific time, identified by a countdown timer.
+- Independence Day: The first half has David intercept a signal that the alien cruisers are preparing to attack all major cities at once at a specific time, identified by a countdown timer.
 And exactly that happens.

 - High Noon makes heavy use of this trope, constantly reminding the viewers of how fast the noon hour is approaching.

-- In Duck Soup President Rufus T. Firefly (Groucho) is supposed to turn up when the clock strikes 10.
-Subverted for laughs - he sneaks in from the back using a fireman's pole.
+- In Duck Soup, President Rufus T. Firefly (Groucho) is supposed to turn up when the clock strikes ten.
+Subverted for laughs as he sneaks in from the back using a fireman's pole.

-- In an interesting variation, at one point during the torture of John Cusack's character by the "evil room" in Fourteen Oh Eight, the clock radio starts a 60 minute countdown.
+- 1408: At one point during the torture of John Cusack's character by the "evil room" in , the clock radio starts a 60 minute countdown.
 The movie ends precisely 60 minutes later, to the second.

 - In Midnight in Paris, the mysterious Time Travel vehicle always arrives at a particular street-corner at precisely midnight.
 Gil just misses bringing his fiance Inez along for the ride by getting his timing wrong.

 - The indie film Clockwatchers featuring four office temps doing Exactly What It Says on the Tin.